Collateralized Mortgage Obligations (CMOs)

 Like corporate bonds, the interest earned or accrued, and any principal received above the purchase price is taxable.

 Collateralized Debt Obligations are being Downgraded

 Much of the subprime trouble was caused by mortgage fraud and falsifications in credit reports, which helped to fuel the increase in home prices.
-Thus, credit scores, loan-to-value ratios, and ownership status have become less reliable as indicators of creditworthiness, so S&P, which rates much of the CDO issues, is changing its methodology.
-One change is that higher-rated tranches will need greater credit enhancements to prevent being downgraded if lower tranches in the same issue are downgraded.
+Thus, credit scores, loan-to-value ratios, and ownership status become less reliable as indicators of creditworthiness, so S&P, which rates much of the CDO issues, changed its rating methods.
+One change was that higher-rated tranches required greater credit enhancements to prevent being downgraded if lower tranches in the same issue are downgraded.

 A CDO issue divides its RMBSs into different tranches, or classes, with different risk profiles.
-Lower credit-rated mortgages compose the lower tranches, which gives a higher credit quality to the upper tranches.
+Lower credit-rated mortgages composed the lower tranches, which increased credit quality for the upper tranches.
 However, all tranches must be sold, or the CDO cannot be issued.
 Thus, the lower credit ratings of the lower tranches may decrease the number of CDOs that can be sold, which, in turn, will decrease the number of mortgages that can be sold, which will increase mortgage rates for all borrowers.